smithatlanta/analytics-playground/analytics-platform/README.md

     curl -s -X GET http://localhost:8083/connectors/quickstart-file-sink/status
     ```

+8. Go to the eventtest-client and run the go program to generate events(maybe several times).

+9. Tail the /tmp/quickstart/file/output.txt file and watch the events populate the file.

-8. This destroys the stack(zookeeper, kafka, kafka connect, schema registry, and analytics service).
+10. This destroys the stack(zookeeper, kafka, kafka connect, schema registry, and analytics service).

     ```bash
     docker-compose down